Nnrudrapatna35/college-football-fight-songs-project/proposal/proposal.md

 ### Section 3: Research Questions

-From the univariate summary statistics and visualization (histogram) in the exploratory data analysis section, we learned, in the majority of college fight songs, the word “fight” appears only a few times.
+From the univariate summary statistics and visualization (histogram) in Section 2, we learned, in the majority of college fight songs, the word “fight” appears only a few times.
 Moreover, the bivariate summary statistics and visualization (boxplots) revealed that the frequency of “fight” in fight songs is dependent on the particular conference a college belongs to.
 For instance, Louisiana State University, or LSU as it appears in the `fight_songs` dataset, is a member of the SEC conference.
-Thus, LSU is predicted to have a relatively large number of occurrences of “fight” in its fight song since SEC has the second highest median occurrences of this word amongst the conferences considered.
+Thus, LSU is predicted to have a relatively large number of occurrences of “fight” in its fight song, since SEC has the second highest median occurrences of this word amongst the conferences considered.

+We would like to investigate the research question: which characteristics, if any, of fight songs are exclusive to particular college football conferences, and which characteristics, if any, correlate to universal attributes of fights songs across the entire set of observations (all 65 colleges considered)?
+As explained previously, we have shown the number of occurrences of the word “fight” in fight songs is indeed associated with specific conferences.
+The predictor variables we anticipate using are: `nonsense`, `victory_win_won`, `colors`, and `opponents`.
+We will describe the relationship, if any exists, between these four predictor (X) variables and the response (Y) variable, `conference`.
+We hypothesize that a statistically significant relationship exists between `opponents` and `conference` since college football teams within the same conference often compete against one another, naturally leading to intense rivalries.
+Since conferences and iconic fight songs have both existed for decades, as evidenced by the `year` variable, it is reasonable to assume fight songs might reference rival teams.
+We hypothesize that there is no statistically significant relationship between `victory_win_won` and `conference` since different conferences have dominated college football over the years.
+If we make the assumption that many different teams within these conferences have been successful, then it is reasonable to believe the most fight songs will include at least one of the following words: “victory”, “win”, or “won”.
+We hypothesize that a statistically significant relationship does not exist between `colors` and `conference` since mentioning a school’s colors in a college football fight song seems like a common occurrence, regardless of which conference the teams belong to.
+We hypothesize that a statistically significant relationship exists between `nonsense` and `conference` because, since each conference corresponds to a different geographic region within the United States, teams from different conferences may have different cultural norms (and regional slang).
+Consequently, certain conferences may include teams with fight songs incorporating nonsense words while others do not at the same frequency.

+We will utilize the `rank` variable to form connections between the performances of certain college football teams and their respective fight songs.
+For example, we may be better equipped to formulate conclusions about the similarities in the fight songs of higher-ranked (more successful) teams due to the addition of this new variable.

 ### Section 4: Data